thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/tutorials/grid-aware-tutorial-cloudflare-workers.md

 This command will download and run Cloudflare's Wrangler tool from NPM.
 If you have never used Wrangler before, it will open your web browser so you can login to your Cloudflare account.

 Go to [http://localhost:8787](http://localhost:8787) to view your Worker.
-If everything works, you should see the `Request from country code ...` output in the browser.
+If everything works, you should see the `Request from country code <SOME_COUNTRY_CODE>` output in the browser.

 ### Checking if grid-awareness should be applied